Tomrez/VUT-FIT/IOS - Operation systems/Project 2/readme.md

 # Skibus - process synchronization
 ## Project evaluation
 ### 13/15 points
-- Bus should be made as a child process not in a main process
+- Bus should be made as a child process not as a part of the main process

 # Project assignment
 Zadání je inspirováno knihou Allen B. Downey: The Little Book of Semaphores (The Senate Bus